sulfaratnasari/crud-app/README.md

 ## Setup

 - npm install
-- create db connection to localhost:3306 using mysql
+- create db connection to localhost:3306, username:root, database name: adonis, using mysql
-- create database 'adonis'
+- or edit the .env file to match your database settings.

 ### Migrations